opentok/misc-opentok-accelerators/android/README.md

 </li>

-<li>Modify the **build.gradle** for your activity and add the following code snippet to the section labeled 'dependencies’:
+<li>Modify the <b>build.gradle</b> for your activity and add the following code snippet to the section labeled 'dependencies’:

 <code>
-compile 'com.opentok.android:opentok-android-accelerator-pack:1.0'
+compile 'com.opentok.android:opentok-text-chat-acc-pack:1.0'
 </code>

 </li>